strimzi/strimzi.github.io/_posts/2026-06-23-strimzicon2026-roundup.md

 * 10 speakers from 5 organizations
 * Over 4 hours of content

-This year's content explored new Strimzi components, tips for running in production, integrations with other open source projects, and a look ahead at what's coming next for the project.
+This year's content included tips for running in production, best practices for using Strimzi components, and real-world use cases shared by maintainers, contributors and users of Strimzi.
 In the breaks between sessions attendees connected and shared their own experiences with Strimzi.

 A massive thank you to everyone who joined us live on the day, our wonderful speakers, the program committee who built the schedule, and to [CNCF](https://www.cncf.io/) for hosting the event.